 Blue-green deployment is a method that involves running two identical production environments, Blue and Green, to minimize outages and risks.
 Either of the environments is active at any given moment, with the active instance providing all operational data.
 Blue is currently active, while Green is inactive in this case.

 Deployment and the final round of testing for a new version of your program occur in a non-live environment, such as Green in this case.
-You change the router so that all incoming queries flow to Green instead of Blue once you’ve deployed and completely tested the software in Green.
+Once you’ve deployed and completely tested the software in Green, you change the router so that all incoming queries flow to Green instead of Blue.
 Green is now active, whereas Blue is dormant.

 Rolling Update

-One of the key benefits of utilizing a Deployment to regulate your pods is the ability to execute rolling updates.
+One key benefit of utilizing a Deployment to regulate your pods is the ability to execute rolling updates.
 Deployments provide you with complete control over the process while rolling updates let you gradually alter the configuration of your pods.
 When configuring rolling updates, update planning is the main aspect.

 In the Deployment declaration, your strategy will have two possible values:

-• Rolling Update: New pods are gradually introduced, while old pods get slowly phased out in this rolling update.
+- Rolling Update: In this rolling update, new pods are gradually introduced while old pods are slowly phased out.

 While Kubernetes autoscaling is great, it is always good to explore other options as it would help you use another tool should one give away.